 A named event (also known as a triggering event definition) is a custom event you create with specific attribute values.
 For example, a named event can check for AppManager events with a severity of Emergency and from a specific Knowledge Script.
 When Process Authors create triggers, they can include named events in the expressions governing when the trigger starts, suppresses, or groups a work item.
-For more information about triggers, see Chapter 3, "Understanding Triggers," on page 25.
+For more information about triggers, see Understanding Triggers.

 By default, a trigger does not require one event to meet all specified trigger expressions.
 A trigger requires only that one or more events meet all specified expressions within the specified time window.
-You can use named events in some trigger expressions to ensure Aegis initiates a work item when one specific event meets all conditions.
-For more information about trigger expressions, see Section 3.2, "Understanding Trigger Expressions," on page 26.
+You can use named events in some trigger expressions to ensure Workflow Automation initiates a work item when one specific event meets all conditions.
+For more information about trigger expressions, see Understanding Trigger Expressions.

 You can edit a named event that is not associated with a workflow revision currently in production at any time.
 To edit a named event associated with a workflow revision in production, you must take the workflow revision out of production.
 After you edit the named event, you can put the workflow revision back in production.
-Aegis checks for updates to named events when you put a workflow revision in production.
-For more information about taking a workflow revision out of production, see Section 4.14.3, "Taking a Workflow Revision Out of Production," on page 83.
+Workflow Automation checks for updates to named events when you put a workflow revision in production.
+For more information about taking a workflow revision out of production, see Taking a Workflow Revision Out of Production.